wpilibsuite/frc-docs/source/docs/software/hardware-apis/motors/using-motor-controllers.rst

 Using Motor Controllers in Code
 ================================

-Motor controllers come in two main flavors: CAN and PWM.
+Motor controllers come in two main flavors: :term:`CAN` and :term:`PWM`.
 A CAN controller can send more detailed status information back to the roboRIO, whereas a PWM controller can only be set to a value.
 For information on using these motors with the WPILib drivetrain classes, see :doc:`wpi-drive-classes`.

 Using PWM Motor Controllers
 ---------------------------